Utils

 Owl export a few useful utility functions, to help with common issues.
 Those

-functions are all available in the owl.utils
+functions are all available in the owl.utils namespace.

 Content